mds1/path-planning/README.md

-# Path Planning
+# Hierarchical D* Lite

 Hierarchical D* Lite (HD*) is a real-time path planning algorithm for use in unknown environments.
 It first plans a coarse path, then refines it to improve path quality.

-## How to Use :
+This algorithm was developed by Matt Solomon under Dr. Huan Xu at the University of Maryland.

+## Getting Started

 To run HD\*, run main_hdstar.py.
-Run main_dstar.py if you want to use normal D\* Lite (this is good for finding the optimal path on a given map).
-Once either of those functions are run, it imports config_user.py, config_program.py, and all_functions.py
+Alternativel, run main_dstar.py if you want to use normal D\* Lite (this is good for finding the optimal path on a given map).
+Be sure that you are using Python 2.

+## User Settings

 In config_user.py, you can modify the settings that affect oepration.
 Each variable is explained below.
 - `testingMode`: Suppresses figure generation, outputs from main_hdstar.py (or main_dstar.py) are not printed.
 - `makeFigure`: When `True`, the final path and environment is displayed upon completion.
 - `makeMovie`: When `True`, the figure of then current path and environment is saved after each iteration, and at the end combined to create a movie.
 - `startWithEmptyMap`: When `True`, the agent (UAV) has no initial knowledge of the environment.
 When `False`, the agent is aware of the random fixed individual obstacles (FIO) and fixed rectangular obstacles (FRO).
 Obstacle configuration is explained more later.
 - `makeRandObs`: When `True`, additional random obstacles are generated during each iteration.
   - `minObs, maxObs`: Upper and lower bounds on the number of random obstacles generated during each iteration.